docker/docs/buildx/working-with-buildx.md

 Buildx builds using the BuildKit engine and does not require `DOCKER_BUILDKIT=1` environment variable to start the builds.

-The `buildx build` command supports features available for `docker build`, including the new features in Docker 19.03 such as outputs configuration, inline build caching, and specifying target platform.
+The `docker buildx build` command supports features available for `docker build`, including the new features in Docker 19.03 such as outputs configuration, inline build caching, and specifying target platform.
 In addition, Buildx also supports new features that are not yet available for regular `docker build` like building manifest lists, distributed caching, and exporting build results to OCI image tarballs.

 You can run Buildx in different configurations that are exposed through a driver concept.
 Currently, Docker supports a "docker" driver that uses the BuildKit library bundled into the docker daemon binary, and a "docker-container" driver that automatically launches BuildKit inside a Docker container.